-What Do Clinical Research Coordinator Do?
+What You Need to Know About Clinical Research Coordinator

-Position Description Plan, direct, or coordinate clinical research projects.
+Clinical Research Coordinator Definition Plan, direct, or coordinate clinical research projects.
 Direct the activities of workers engaged in clinical research projects to ensure compliance with protocols and overall clinical objectives.
 May evaluate and analyze clinical data.

 - Solicit industry-sponsored trials through contacts and professional organizations.